fontforge/fontforge.github.io/en-US/about/faq.md

 When I can't figure out how to do something myself I will use an external library if I must.
-Even then I will try to insure that fontforge will run if the library is not present on a system.
+Even then I will try to insure that FontForge will run if the library is not present on a system.
 When I release a binary package I don't want to have to release 32 packages per host depending on the possible presence or absence of 5 different libraries.
-But I also don't want to force someone to install a library that s/he will never use just to get fontforge to start.
+But I also don't want to force someone to install a library that s/he will never use just to get FontForge to start.

 If a user will never look at an svg glyph then they don't need to install libxml2.
 If the user will never import a jpeg image (and there's